 Missouri car accidents are the number one cause of serious personal injury and death within the State.
 According to the Missouri Highway Patrol, in 2009 alone, there were 152,995 car accidents in Missouri.
 There were 878 fatalities from those car accidents, and 53,829 people suffered some degree of injury.
 Applying those numbers to an annual calendar, on average, someone in Missouri dies from a car accident every 10 hours; someone is injured in a car accident every 10 minutes.
 When you are injured in a Missouri car accident, or a family member is killed, you need a lawyer who will ensure the responsible parties are held accountable for your damages.

-The Bradley Law Firm obtained the highest car accident trial result in the entire State of Missouri in 2010: $10,040,000.00.
+E. Ryan Bradley obtained the highest car accident trial result in the entire State of Missouri in 2010: $10,040,000.00.
 We handle every type of injury resulting from a car accident, including claims for wrongful death , physical injury, mental suffering, and property damage.